In the State of Washington all remodeling projects that may disturb materials that could contain Asbestos require an AHERA inspection.

 Basically Washington State LNI requires anyone doing remodeling to identify any asbestos that could be impacted.
 You can assume suspect materials are asbestos and treat them accordingly; if your certain that no asbestos is present (with testing) or will be disturbed, you can prepare a written statement of non-disturbance; sample suspect materials following AHERA sampling protocol as listed below (40 CFR 763.86).

 Q: Is the only way to be certain that Asbestos is present or not present is to have lab testing?

 There are a set of 6 fibrous minerals that are collectively known as asbestos.
-These include chrysotile, amosite, crocidolite, tremolite, anthophyllite and actinolite.
-Asbestos is often also referred to by its colour, such as white, blue or brown asbestos.
+These include chrysotile, amosite, crocidolite, tremolite, anthophyllite, and actinolite.
+Asbestos is often also referred to by its color, such as white, blue, or brown asbestos.
 The different types of asbestos are:

-We service Ocean Shores, Aberdeen, Olympia, West Port, Federal Way, Seattle, Bellevue, Kirkland, Redmond, Issaquah and other areas in State of Washington.
+We service Ocean Shores, Aberdeen, Olympia, West Port, Federal Way, Seattle, Bellevue, Kirkland, Redmond, Issaquah, and other areas in the State of Washington.